Upper Secondary Education in Norway

 Applicants must have a valid residence in Norway.

-Applicants without a right may also may also apply, and may get an offer if it is a vacancy on the chosen program.
+Applicants without a right to Upper secondary may also may also apply, and may get an offer if it is a vacancy on the chosen program.

 All participants in Upper Secondary have a right to complete their general pre-university studies or the theoretical part of the vocational programs.
 Please note that vocational students must provide their apprenticeship (læreplass) themselves in accordance with the official requirements.